dell/csm-docs/content/docs/concepts/resiliency/troubleshooting.md

 ---

 Some tools have been provided in the [tools](https://github.com/dell/karavi-resiliency/blob/main/tools) directory that will help you understand the system's state and facilitate troubleshooting.
-If you experience a problem with Container Storage Module for Resiliency it is important you provide us with as much information as possible so that we can diagnose the issue and improve Container Storage Module for Resiliency.
+If you experience a problem with Container Storage Modules for Resiliency it is important you provide us with as much information as possible so that we can diagnose the issue and improve Container Storage Modules for Resiliency.
 Some tools have been provided in the [tools](https://github.com/dell/karavi-resiliency/blob/main/tools) directory that will help you understand the system's state and facilitate sending us the logs and other information needed to diagnose a problem.

 ## Monitoring Protected Pods and Node Status